 Take Advantage of What’s Available

-You may be thinking ‘what do you mean?’ to that heading, but a quick Google search can provide a host of resources and companies willing to help do small pieces for you to help prepare you (in hope to obtain your business) – with that, they won’t be a sloppy job either!
-For example, we offer a free file assessment to see if your files are ready to be sent to the printers, and if they’re not, we’ll supply you with a report of what needs to be done.
+You may be thinking ‘what do you mean?’
+However, a quick Google search can provide a host of resources and companies willing to help prepare you.
+For example, we offer a free file assessment to see if your files are ready to be sent to the printers.
+If they’re not, then we’ll supply you with a report of what needs to be done.
 Take advantage of the help out there.

 Submitting a manuscript can be a long and challenging process, but the rewards pay off in a polished piece ready for publication.
 Remember that, and the goal you set yourself.